Finding the Best Travel Keywords

 The first stop for any website should be keyword research.
 Travel is a highly competitive industry and it’s important that you identify which areas to target before you build your site (and even launch your business) so you know what is achievable and realistic in attracting customers from search.

-This post aims to give you the lowdown on which keywords are best for travel companies, and how to go about finding them so you can leave with an actionable plan to go and put in place.
+This post aims to give you the lowdown on which travel SEO keywords are best for companies in this industry, and how to go about finding them so you can leave with an actionable plan to go and put in place.

-- 1 Keyword Research for Travel – How to Find the Best Phrases for SEO
+- 1 Keyword Research for Travel & Tourism – How to Find the Best Keywords for SEO

 What is Keyword Research?